SwartyPDX/PDXCodeGuild/capstone-proposal.md

 #### interest builder
-A user has an idea they think would be fun and want to collecct a group to start doing it with. e.g. want to play a tabletop game but don't have a set time and place.
+A user has an idea they think would be fun and want to collect a group to start doing it with. e.g. want to play a tabletop game but don't have a set time and place.
 - Any user can create desired activity.
 - Any User that is interested can show their interest anonymously, simple interest count.
 - Any user that sees interest is high enough can propose some times and places for the group to consider or ask for a pickup event